rsbondi/nodes-debug/README.md

 # Development

 This utility supports multiple node types.
 It ships with `bitcoin`(bitcoin core) and `btcd`.
 The node types are defined in the `.nodetypes` directory.
 To create a node of a different type, follow the example in the `bitcoin` directory.
 The `${your_node_type}Controller.js` file needs to implement the methods that do not begin with an underscore.
-For questions please contact me directly.
+For questions feel free contact me directly.

+Also, if your module uses external packages that are not in the root `package.json` file of this repository, you will need to include your own `package.json` file, you only need to include packages that are not already covered in the root file.
+See `.nodetypes/src/btcd/package.json` as an example, which uses `ws` package.

+Probably a good module development strategy would be to fork this repository, create your own branch and build and test there.
+When satisfied, you can release just the source and the build to your own repo.

+So for example, if you want to create for ethereum, add the `ethereum` directory to the `.nodetypes/src` directory of the branch on your fork.
+Add files for the console and peers, allong with the controller file.
+So the directory should look something like `EthereumController.js`, `EthereumInfo.vue` and `EthereumPeers.vue`.
+The controller must end in Controller.js, for the others the naming is not important but best to stick to the convention.
+The info and peers files are flexible as to how you want to display the data, just so it coordinates with the controller.

 # Disclaimer
 This is meant as a development tool and suggested to use on testnet or regtest, use on mainnet at your own risk.